s3ql/s3ql/rst/man/adm.rst

 The following actions may be specified:

 passphrase
-  Changes the encryption passphrase of the bucket.
+  Changes the encryption passphrase of the file system.

 upgrade
-  Upgrade the file system contained in the bucket to the newest revision.
+  Upgrade the file system to the newest revision.

 delete
-  Delete the bucket and all its contents.
+  Delete the file system with all the stored data.

 download-metadata
   Interactively download backups of the file system metadata.